Prosecutor slams Darrell Brooks’s ‘offensive’ antics during Waukesha parade trial

 The prosecutor who led the case against Waukesha parade killer Darrell Brooks has slammed his “offensive” courtroom antics after he repeatedly turned the courtroom into a circus during his three-week murder trial.

-Brooks was convicted on Wednesday morning on all 76 counts over the 21 November 2021 Christmas parade massacre, which left six victims including an eight-year-old boy dead and another 62 victims wounded.
+Brooks was convicted Wednesday morning on all 76 counts over the 21 November 2021 Christmas parade massacre, which left six victims including an eight-year-old boy dead and another 62 wounded.

 The verdict came after the 40-year-old made a mockery of courtroom proceedings, making repeated outbursts at the judge, stripping off in court and cross-examining his surviving victims – all the while representing himself.